bdsaglam/blog/_pages/about.md

 permalink: /about/
 ---

 Hi, I'm Barιş Deniz.
-I'm a self-taught software engineer with a BSc in Mechanical Engineering from Middle East Technical University.
+I'm a self-taught software engineer with BSc. in Mechanical Engineering at Middle East Technical University.
 I'm passionate about understanding brain and artificial intelligence.
-I have some experience in machine learning, computer vision, reinforcement learning and mobile development.
+I have hands-on experience in machine learning, computer vision, reinforcement learning and mobile development.

 Posts in English and Turkish.